SimplyWallSt/Company-Analysis-Model/MODEL.markdown

   **Data point**                                           | **Notes**
   ---------------------------------------------------------| ----------------------------------------------------------------------------
-  Historical CEO total compensation (LTM to -5 years)     |  Annual, last reported Normalized diluted Earnings per Share (LTM to -5 years) |  Annual, last reported Management team average tenure                          |  Calculated by averaging the tenure of the top 10 ranked ‘Professionals’
+  Historical CEO total compensation (LTM to -5 years)     |  Annual, last reported GAAP Earnings per Share (LTM to -5 years) |  Annual, last reported Management team average tenure                          |  Calculated by averaging the tenure of the top 10 ranked ‘Professionals’
   Board of directors average tenure                       |  Calculated by averaging the tenure of the top 10 ranked Board of directors
   Number of shares sold by insiders                       |  Last reported, includes options exercised